-This Study Session is exempt from the California Environmental Quality Act (CEQA) because it is does not have potential for resulting in either a direct, or a reasonably foreseeable indirect physical change in the environment, pursuant to CEQA Guidelines Section 15378.
+This discussion and acceptance of Housing Element Status Report is exempt from the California Environmental Quality Act (CEQA) because it is not a project and does not have potential for resulting in either a direct, or a reasonably foreseeable indirect physical change in the environment, pursuant to CEQA Guideline section 15378.
+The full scope of the General Plan Update process includes a programmatic Environmental Impact Report to commence in 2022 once a project (policy document) is developed.